palewire/refinitiv-data-python-cookbook/docs/src/configfile.md

 By default, the Refinitiv Data Library for Python expects you to provide credentials in a configuration file named `refinitiv-data.config.json`.

-At minimum, it must include your application key, as well as the username and password you use to access into the Refinitiv web access portal.
+At minimum, it must include your application key, as well as the username and password you use to access the Refinitiv web portal.

-Start by copying and pasting the following into a file named `refinitiv-data.config.json`, replacing the placeholder values with your own.
+Start by copying and pasting the following snippet into a file named `refinitiv-data.config.json`.
+Replace the placeholder values with your credentials.

 ```javascript
 {